 The final report is a detailed account of your internship or fellowship project written for a broad scientific audience.
 It should include background on the research you performed, the objectives you identified, the methods you used, and the final outcome or status of your research.
 See Project Guidelines for more information on writing your final report.

 Students and faculty are expected to conform to laboratory and office policies and procedures pertaining to guest researchers.
-Note: Policies concerning schedules, time sheets, stipend checks, and travel vary depending on the student or faculty program.
+Note: Policies concerning schedules, stipend checks, and travel vary depending on the program.
 Please contact your program coordinator for more information about policies and guidelines for your program.